brunograna/brunograna/README.md

 ## 👋 Hi there, welcome to my Github profile

-My name is Bruno Garcia and i'm currently working at 🏢 Itaú Unibanco as a Software Developer
+My name is Bruno Garcia and i'm currently working at 🏢 Itaú Unibanco as Tech Lead

 ### 💝 Some technologies and topics that i love
-🔹 Node.JS

 🔹 Java

-🔹 React.JS
+🔹 TDD

 🔹 Cloud computing

-🔹 TDD

 🔹 Microservices